-Included: flights with British Airways (World Traveller) day 1 from London to Pittsburgh, day 11 from Chicago to London, and day 4 from Pittsburgh to Chicago with United Airlines (economy class); private coach throughout; hotel accommodation; all breakfasts, 2 café lunches, 6 dinners with wine, water and coffee, snack in room on arrival of night 1 (plus meals on flights); all admission charges; donations for private visits; all tips; all state and airport taxes; the services of the lecturer and tour manager.
+Included: domestic flight from Pittsburgh to Chicago with United Airlines (economy class); private coach throughout; hotel accommodation; all breakfasts, 2 café lunches, 6 dinners with wine, water and coffee, snack in room on arrival of night 1\ (plus meals on flights); all admission charges; donations for private visits; all tips; all state and airport taxes; the services of the lecturer and tour manager.

-Not flying with the tour from London.
-The internal flight on day 4 from Pittsburgh to Chicago is still included in the price.
-Hotel accommodation is included on day 1, but the group arrives late and so dinner is not.
+\ Hotel accommodation is included on day 1, but the group arrives late and so dinner is not.
 Meet the lecturer and tour manager on the morning of day 2.